 The identifiable intangible assets included customer relationships, a non-compete agreement and a trade name.
 The customer relationships were valued using the multi-period excess earnings method ("MPEEM").
 The MPEEM isolates the cash flows that can be associated with the existing customer relationships and measures fair value by discounting the cash flows to present value.
 The non-competition agreement was valued using the with-and-without method.
-Under this method, the debt-free net cash flow of Asteria Health under a scenario in which the covenantor does not compete with Asteria Health was compared with the debt-free net cash flow of Asteria Health under a scenario in which the covenantor would successfully compete with Asteria Health absent the non-competition agreement.
+Under this method, the debt-free net cash flow of Asteria Health under a scenario in which the covenantor does not compete with Asteria Health was compared with the debt-free net cash flow of Asteria Health under a scenario in which the covenantor competes with Asteria Health.
+The difference in debt-free net cash flow between the two scenarios was then adjusted to account for the probability that the covenantor would successfully compete with Asteria Health absent the non-competition agreement.
 The relief-from-royalty method was utilized to value the trade name.
 The relief-from-royalty method is a form of discounted cash flow analysis that is predicated upon the economic benefits provided to the owner of the intangible asset.
 The theoretical underpinning of the methodology is that if the intangible asset being valued were not owned by its user, then the user would have to pay the owner a royalty for the right to use the asset.
-The royalty is generally based on significant inputs that are not observable in the market and, thus, are classified in Level 3 of the fair value hierarchy.
+The royalty is generally based upon a percentage of revenue and is a function of the right being granted and a variety of economic factors.
+The fair value measurements were primarily based on significant inputs that are not observable in the market and, thus, are classified in Level 3 of the fair value hierarchy.